 PRELIMINARY PROGRAM AND SERVICES INCLUDED IN THE FEE:

-- The Conference starts at 1PM: Opening Session with Keynote Speakers
+- The Conference starts in the afternoon: Opening Session with Keynote Speakers

 - 2-hour walking tour in the center of Prague with expert on Prague art and architecture (included in the fee)

 - Conference dinner starting at 7:45 PM

 - Lunch at around noon (for paying or invited participants, included in the fee)

 - Afternoon sessions starting at around 2:00 PM

 - Official End of Conference, Closing Toast at 5:00 PM (optional, included in the fee)

 Pre-final version of the program will be published on October 5.

 - Review process and conference proceedings on web